Complete Game Art Project

 - incorporate different and new tips & tricks in the process (I wand to use elements from previous tutorials but also explain some new ideas that have not yet been covered)

-- keep it within Inkscape / gimp (and I am tempted to give krita a try for this project) so i all done with open source tools
+- keep it within Inkscape / gimp (and I am tempted to give krita a try for this project) so it’s all done with open source tools

 - create the art for different platforms (Android, iOS and PC)